paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-63a-residential-lead-based-paint-hazard-reduction.md

 (26) **Secretary** — The term “Secretary” means the Secretary of Housing and Urban Development.

-(27) **Target housing** — The term “target housing” means any housing constructed prior to 1978, except housing for the elderly or persons with disabilities (unless any child who is less than 6 years of age resides or is expected to reside in such housing for the elderly or persons with disabilities) or any 0-bedroom dwelling.
+(27) **Target housing** — The term “target housing” means any housing constructed prior to 1978, except housing for the elderly or persons with disabilities or any 0-bedroom dwelling (unless any child who is less than 6 years of age resides or is expected to reside in such housing).
 In the case of jurisdictions which banned the sale or use of lead-based paint prior to 1978, the Secretary, at the Secretary’s discretion, may designate an earlier date.

 ### Statutory Notes